-biology, chemistry, computer science, economics, languages, math, physics Learn more about placement testing.
+biology, chemistry, computer science, economics, languages, math, physics

+To learn more about placement testing visit the placement testing website.

 Other Academic Opportunities (page 1 of 2)

 Beyond majors and minors, there are many academic opportunities and paths at Brandeis for you to explore.
 Here is some information about a few of them that may interest you.
 Click to learn more about:

 Study Abroad

 Pre-Law

 Pre-Health Advising

 World Languages and Cultures

 Other Academic Opportunities (page 2 of 2)

 Study Abroad

 Brandeis students are able to study abroad any summer, during the fall or spring of their junior year or fall semester of their senior year.
 (Given the residency requirements, be sure to talk with an academic advisor about your interest in studying abroad.)
 All majors and minors can study abroad!
-As an entering first-year student, we recommend starting or continuing to study a foreign language, especially since programs in countries where French, Hebrew, Italian, or Spanish is spoken require a minimum of two semesters of language study.
+As an entering first-year student, we recommend starting or continuing to study a foreign language, especially since programs in countries where French, Hebrew, Italian or Spanish is spoken require a minimum of two semesters of language study.

 Pre-Law

 If you are considering applying to law school, the best thing to do is to take substantive classes that interest you, in any subject.
 Law schools do not favor applicants from any particular major, nor is it required for an applicant to declare multiple majors to be competitive.
 You are invited to join the Hiatt Pre-Law Listserv for weekly announcements about events, opportunities, announcements and job/internship postings and to touch base with the pre-law advisor in the Hiatt Career Center.

 Pre-Health

-Pre-Health Advising supports students interested in any health profession, including medicine, dentistry, physician assistant, nursing, optometry, veterinary medicine, and more!
-A pre-health advisor can help you explore different health professions, connect you with opportunities to gain experience, and eventually guide you through the application process.
+Pre-Health Advising supports students interested in any health profession, including medicine, dentistry, physician assistant, nursing, optometry, veterinary medicine and more!
+A pre-health advisor can help you explore different health professions, connect you with opportunities to gain experience and eventually guide you through the application process.
+For students who indicated an interest in prehealth, please keep an eye out for a separate email from Pre-Health Advising with additional information.

 World Languages & Cultures

 Watch and listen to the "Why Take a Language Course?"
 Video.
 Video by Zev Ross '24

 Helpful Websites

 Click on any of the following topics to get to a website with additional information.

-Academic Advising FAQs for New Students Advising Group Sessions Sign Up Form Brandeis Core Claiming External Credit Exploring and Declaring Majors Incoming Student Dates & Deadlines Placement Testing Registrar's Office Student Accessibility Support University Bulletin Workday Student Training Guides 2024-25 Academic Calendar 2024-25 Roosevelt Fellows
+Academic Advising FAQs for New Students Advising Group Sessions Sign Up Form Brandeis Core Claiming External Credit Exploring and Declaring Majors New Student Enrollment Checklist Placement Testing Registrar's Office Student Accessibility Support University Bulletin Workday Student Training Guides 2025-26 Academic Calendar 2025-26 Roosevelt Fellows

 Save the Dates

-Monday, June 24 - Thursday, July 11 Group Advising Sessions- Sign Up Now!
+Monday, June 16 - Thursday, July 10

+Group Advising Sessions- Sign Up Now!

-Wednesday, July 10 - Tuesday, July 16: Fall '24 course registration opens for new students
+Thursday, July 10 - Wednesday, July 16:

-Wednesday, July 17 - Wednesday, September 11: Registration open for all undergraduates

-Sunday, August 25 - Tuesday, August 27: New Student Orientation\ Monday, August 26:
+Fall 2025 course registration opens for new students Thursday, July 17 - Wednesday, September 10: Course registration open for all undergraduates Sunday, August 24 - Tuesday, August 26:

-\Getting to Know Academics at Brandeis

-Orientation events today will focus on your academic experience at Brandeis.
-From defining your liberal arts experience, to meeting faculty and departments, to gaining knowledge about academic success resources, you will definitely be ready to start your academic journey at Brandeis!

-Thursday, August 28: